ansible-middleware/ansible-middleware-workshop/instructions/4-deploying-jbcs.md

 # 4 - Deploying JBoss Core Services

 Before we install JBoss EAP and our application, we need to make sure we can connect to our instances via the frontend gateway.
 Our JBoss servers are do not have a public IP or DNS so we'll need to install a load balancer to provide this service.
-JBoss Core Services will provide this functionality using mod_cluster.
+JBoss Core Services (JBCS) will provide this functionality using Apache HTTP server.

-To install JBCS we need to install some pre-reqs.
+To install JBCS we need to ensure the mailcap package is installed otherwise /etc/mime.types will not be found.
+We're going to create a separate playbook called pre-reqs to do this.
 Create a file pre-reqs.yml

 ```
 ---